zmcddn/coding-interview-guide/README.md

         - Frameworks (Django, Spring, etc) and their versions (from the versions you'll know how up-to-date their tech stack is )
         - development tools (IDEs, OS, Cloud providers, etc)
     - Generic questions
         - What is a day like in your company (this may seem too generic, but is quite important).
-For example, what's the sprint like (do you have sprints), do you have standups, how many working hours per week, when do you start your day, and much more.
+For example, what's the sprint like (do you have sprints), do you have standup (frequency and time), how many working hours per week, when do you start your day, and much more.
 Pick those that you are most interested in
         - What's the team like, what's the tech stack for the team, how many BE/FE/QA etc
         - These kinda questions show that you are really interested in the job and team.
 You'll need to know this info anyway if there will be an offer and you choose to accept it
     - Interview related questions